pis7/ece6775-final/README.md

 For simulation checks, it is recommended to use the GUI. or it can be run with
 - `g++ -I $MGC_HOME/shared/include <design file name>.cpp`
-We can also run using the make files generated in the project files.
+We can also run using the make files generated in the project files. <br>

+The current run files have been set to run -DFOURTH, but they can be changed to run for larger data for different platforms. <br>

 # Vivado
 - MUST BE IN THE `Vivado` subdirectory for all of the below